mcaserta/time-series-concurrency-example/README.md

 The code for this interface can be seen [here](https://github.com/mcaserta/time-series-concurrency-example/blob/master/src/main/java/com/mirkocaserta/example/AirQualityIndexCalculator.java).

-This interface makes for a convenient place where we can implement the `AQi` formula:
+This interface makes for a convenient place to implement the `AQi` formula:

 ```java
 static double airQualityIndex(double temperature, double carbonMonoxidePercentage, double maxTemperature) {